vask14/Gulp_test/README.md

 # Gulp_test
-1.Copy this repo to your PC
+1.Copy this repo to your PC <br/>
-2.Type in console 'npm install'
+2.Type in console 'npm install'<br/>
 3.Type 'gulp'